Azad99/portfolio-web/projects/Lenscape/README.md

 ## Project Structure

 lenscape/
-│ index.html # Main page of Lenscape
+│── index.html       # Main page of the Lenscape website
-│ css/
+│── css/
-│ └ styles.css # Project styles
+│     └── styles.css # Stylesheet for layout and design
-│ images/
-│ └ ... # Images for gallery and team
+│── images/          # All images for gallery and team members └── README.md        # Project documentation
-└ README.md # This file

 - `index.html` contains the main structure of the website.
 - `css/styles.css` includes all styling and responsive rules.